Sign In / Sign Out

 Arizona PBS and Cronkite also are reinventing the Cronkite News digital site to include Arizona Horizon and other public media offerings in addition to Cronkite News reports from Phoenix, Washington and Los Angeles (http://cronkitenewsonline.com/).

 Arizona PBS reaches nearly 1.9 million households across 80 percent of the state.
-With more than 1 million viewers weekly, Eight consistently ranks among the most-viewed public television stations per capita in the country.
+With more than 1 million viewers weekly, Arizona PBS consistently ranks among the most-viewed public television stations per capita in the country.
 For more information, visit azpbs.org.